-Mr Oliver S. Schindler is the Director of the Bristol Arthritis and Sports Injury Clinic based at Chesterfield Nuffield Hospital in Bristol, where he offers specialized treatments for hip and knee disorders.
+Mr Oliver S. Schindler is the Director of the Bristol Hip & Knee Clinic based at Chesterfield Nuffield Hospital in Bristol, where he offers specialized treatments for hip and knee disorders.

 He is a Fellow of both the Royal College of Edinburgh and the Royal College of England.
-He is holder of a PhD in Sports Medicine and is an elected member of the Faculty of Sports & Exercise Medicine.
+He is holder of a PhD in Sports Medicine and an elected member of the Faculty of Sports & Exercise Medicine, the British Hip Society and the British Association for Surgery of the Knee.
 He is actively involved in numerous national and international orthopaedic societies and on the review board of a number of medical journals including ‘The Knee’ published by Elsevier, and ‘Knee Surgery Sports Traumatology & Arthroscopy’, published by Springer.